 If the student is not meeting SAP at the end of the payment period, the Title IV eligibility will be suspended until the student achieves SAP or wins an appeal (see appeal later in this section).
-The student will receive a notification from the financial aid office that they have not met the requirements to receive the subsequent disbursement, and may appeal the decision per the appeals process.
+The student will receive a written notification from the financial aid office (through email and/or written documentation passed through instructor) that they have not met the requirements to receive the subsequent disbursement, and may appeal the decision per the appeals process.
 A student who becomes ineligible for aid will be responsible for paying all fees that were not covered by financial aid.